Apply for an off-campus study program with Hope College.

 Are you ready to begin the application process for off-campus study?
-Here’s what to do:
+Please be aware of these important application deadlines:

-- Chat with a Peer Advisor and/or Off-Campus Study Advisors
+- Chat with a Peer Advisor and/or Off-Campus Study Advisor

-- Stop by the Center for Global Engagement and talk with a peer advisor and/or off-campus study advisors and start your application at travel.hope.edu.
+- Stop by the Center for Global Engagement and talk with a peer advisor and/or off-campus study advisor, then start your application at travel.hope.edu.